Total Rickall: Analysis

 The episode's plot resembles the film The Thing, wherein a parasitic life form causes a group of researchers to doubt each other's existence.
 It is similar to another television episode that Harmon worked on—Community's "Paradigms of Human Memory"—in which characters' flashbacks show unseen content.
-An episode of Clerks: The Animated Series also had a similar premise.
+A similar premise can be seen in an episode of Clerks: The Animated Series as well as the Torchwood episode "Adam".
 Corey Plante of Inverse wrote that the improvisational style resembled the episodes "Rixty Minutes" and "Interdimensional Cable 2: Tempting Fate", but that it was most similar to "Morty's Mind Blowers" because it is a clip show of flashbacks.
 Plante highlighted that "Total Rickall" is one of the earliest points at which Morty is the one to solve the difficult situation the characters are in.
 With one main storyline and a setting confined to the Smith household, the episode is more limited in scope than others.

 In the opening titles, Mr. Poopybutthole can be seen inserted into each title sequence.
 Subsequent to this episode, Mr. Poopybutthole reappears a number of times in post-credits scenes.
 Creator Dan Harmon proposed that Mr. Poopybutthole could be an advanced creature who survives by taking advantage of the holes in people's memories that the parasites leave, and that this could explain his ability to break the fourth wall.
 MatPat, on his YouTube channel The Film Theorists, proposed that Mr. Poopybutthole is a version of Morty from an alternate universe.
 He cites as evidence details from Mr. Poopybutthole's scrapbook in the web special.

 Jerry's love for Sleepy Gary led to fan speculation about his sexuality.
 In the season five episode "Mort Dinner Rick Andre", Jerry similarly expresses sexual interest in a male character—relishing the possibility of a threesome with his wife and Mr. Nimbus.